pymc-labs/pymc-marketing/CONTRIBUTING.md

 # Guidelines for Contributing

 PyMC-Marketing welcomes contributions from interested individuals or groups.
 These guidelines are provided to give potential contributors information to make their contribution compliant with the conventions of the PyMC-Marketing project, and maximize the probability of such contributions to be merged as quickly and efficiently as possible.
+Contributors need not be experts, but should be interested in the project, willing to learn, and share knowledge.

 There are 4 main ways of contributing to the PyMC-Marketing project (in ascending order of difficulty or scope):